XanaduAI/randomized-measurements-circuit-cutting/README.md

 ### Authors

-Thomas R. Bromley, Anthony Hayes, Angus Lowe, Matija Medvidovi ́c, Lee J. O’Riordan, Juan Miguel Arrazola, and Nathan Killoran
+Thomas R. Bromley, Anthony Hayes, Angus Lowe, Matija Medvidovi&#263;, Lee J. O’Riordan, Juan Miguel Arrazola, and Nathan Killoran

 If you are doing any research using this source code, please cite the following paper: